 On startup, each Conferencing Node runs an internal capacity check.
-This capacity is translated into an estimated maximum number of HD, SD or audio-only calls, and can be viewed on the status page ( ) for each Conferencing Node.
+This capacity is translated into an estimated maximum number of Full HD, HD, SD or audio-only calls, and can be viewed on the status page ( ) for each Conferencing Node.
 The status also shows the current media load on each Conferencing Node as a percentage of its total capacity.

 Each conference instance on each Transcoding Conferencing Node reserves a backplane connection at a resource level corresponding to the conference's Maximum call quality setting, to allow the conference to become geographically distributed if required.
 The exceptions to this are:

 - Deployments with a single Conferencing Node.
 In such cases, no backplanes will ever be required, so capacity is not reserved.